-If more than one resident has tested positive consider feasibility of having one nominated person on each shift care for those residents who have tested positive and any patients awaiting testing
+If more than one resident has tested positive consider the feasibility of having one nominated person on each shift care for those residents who have tested positive and any patients awaiting testing or awaiting test results.

-5. Surveillance for COVID-19
+7. Surveillance for COVID-19

-5.1 Case Definition
+7.1 Case Definition